Get a free, no obligation personal loan quote with rates as low as 9.90%

 What Is Mortgage Disability Insurance?

-Mortgage disability insurance provides financial protection to your family by covering your mortgage payments if you are unable to work because of an illness or injury.
-This type of policy covers you for a certain length of time throughout your disability and can be purchased with a mortgage life insurance policy or as an add-on to a life insurance policy.
+Mortgage disability insurance provides financial protection to your family by covering your mortgage payments if you’re unable to work because of an illness or injury.
+This type of policy covers you for a certain length of time throughout your disability.

 How Does Mortgage Disability Insurance Work?

-There is usually a 60-day waiting period, which means you will still have to cover your first couple of mortgage payments after you become disabled.
+There is usually a 60-day waiting period, which means you will still have to cover the first couple of mortgage payments after you become disabled.
 After this waiting period, the policy will kick in.
-At this point, your insurance provider will pay the mortgage lender directly rather than providing you with the funds to make payments yourself.
+At this point, your insurance provider will pay the mortgage lender directly, rather than providing you with the funds to make payments yourself.

 Who Is Eligible For Mortgage Disability Insurance?